Table of contents

 How to protect yourself from an Apple ID phishing scam

-In case you suspect you have become a victim to an Apple ID phishing scam, use Clario’s data breach monitor, It will tell you if your information has been leaked online, giving you the edge over a scammer to change your passwords and resecure your accounts — before it’s too late.
+If you suspect you have become a victim of an Apple ID phishing scam, use Clario Anti Spy’s Data breach monitor.
+It will tell you if your email address, which holds the key to troves of sensitive information in your emails and online accounts, has been leaked online.
+This gives you the edge over a scammer to change your passwords and resecure your accounts — before it’s too late.

 Here’s how to use it: